hellcastter/ukrainian-sentence-embeddings/README.md

 | Stochastic combination | Same merged pool | Both flags true; select only the currently commented `all_together/` entry in each tuple | Stop/continue probability and branch retention require resolution |
 | All combined | Same merged pool | Both flags true; four individual methods, the active defaults | This mapping is supported by the code's pool union, but no original per-run manifest confirms the precise published composition |

-Change `OUTPUT_CSV` to a distinct destination for every dataset/configuration and point the training INI's `train_data_path` at it.
-Filenames are under user control; no seed-specific filenames or artifacts for all these rows are currently supplied.
-The default filename does not change automatically when flags change.
+Change `OUTPUT_CSV` to a distinct destination for every locally rebuilt dataset/configuration.
+The default filename does not change automatically when flags change, and the builder still hard-codes seed 42.
+The launcher selects already constructed seed-specific HF datasets; it does not generate these CSV variants.
+Local CSV training has the config-default blocker described in Step 7.

 For **full-sentence anchor pooling**, set: